MHickey2/Wannabe-Healthy/README.md

 The website follows the standard website structure.
 The Logo and the website name are on the left hand side, and the naigation to the right, on the top of all pages.
 Within the Account Nav Link the user can either register or login to the site.
 When the user logs in they can see the Profile link and the logout button.
 The logged in user's image will also be visible.
 When the website is on smaller screens, there is a hamburger meu, with dropdown navigation items.
 The footer element is also available on all pages, with site information, contact details and social media icons.

  The website consists of the following Pages:
- - The Home Page, with an introduction to the site and holds the blog section and the search bar.
+ - The Home Page, with an introduction to the site and it holds the blog section and a search bar.
  - The Post Detail Page, that shows the information for individual blogs.
  - The Add Post Page, which is a form that allows the logged in User to add a blog.
  - The Edit Post Page, which is a form that allows the user to edit their own post.
  - The Delete Post Page, which is a form that allows the user to delete their own post.
  - The About Page, which gives more information on the site and specific panels that shows information on main topics.
- - The Recipe Page, with an introduction to Recipes and holds the recipe section and the search bar.
+ - The Recipe Page, with an introduction to Recipes and it holds the recipe section and a search bar.
  - The Recipe Detail Page, that shows the information for individual Recipes.
  - The Add Recipe Page, which is a form that allows the logged in User to add a Recipe.
  - The Edit Recipe Page, which is a form that allows the user to edit their own Recipe.